pgorman/dangerjaunt/minirules.md

 # Characters #

 Each characters has a basic class: fighter, cleric, magic-user, or rogue.
-Most characters are human, but the referee may allow other types, including elves and dwarfs.
+Most characters are human, but the referee may allow other types, including elves and dwarves.

 ## Abilities ##